-Cruises from Sydney depart from either Wharf 5 Barangaroo or the Overseas Passenger Terminal at Circular Quay.
-White Bay cruise terminal will be operational from April 2013.
+Cruises from Sydney depart from either White Bay Cruise Terminal or the Overseas Passenger Terminal at Circular Quay.

-The departure wharf for your cruise will be displayed on your Cruise eTicket, travel summary in Cruise Control, as well as your booking confirmation.
+The departure wharf for your cruise will be displayed on your Cruise eTicket, travel summary in Cruise Personaliser, as well as your booking confirmation.

 Overseas Passenger Terminal

 Access to the Overseas Passenger Terminal is near the intersection of George and Argyle Streets, The Rocks.
 There is a taxi rank, however there is no parking available at the terminal.
 Circular Quay Train Station is within walking distance from the Overseas Passenger Terminal.

 To access White Bay Cruise Terminal by vehicle please use entry off James Craig Road, Rozelle.
 This roadway will lead you directly to the cruise terminal.
 There is a taxi rank and short term parking available at the wharf.

 Click here to view more details on Sydney departures, including location maps.